Ebüzziya Tevfik

 Ebüzziya Mehmed Tevfik (1849 – 1913) was an Ottoman writer, editor, and politician, whose ideas contributed to the formation of Turkish national identity during the early decades of the Turkish Republic.
-An early participant in the Young Ottoman movement, he is most known today as a prolific publisher, including his own works and, through his press, many other intellectuals' writing.
-After the 1908 Young Turk Revolution, he served as representative of Antalya to the Ottoman Parliament.
+An early participant in the Young Ottoman movement, he is most known today as a prolific publisher, producing his own works and, through his press, many other intellectuals' writings.
+After the 1908 Young Turk Revolution, he served as the representative of Antalya to the Ottoman Parliament.

 Early life and education

 Ebüzziya Tevfik's ancestors migrated to Koçhisar, near Konya, from Khorasan in the eighteenth century.
 He was born in Constantinople in 1849, where his father, Hasan Kamil Efendi, was a scribe in the Ottoman Ministry of Finance.
 He first studied at a primary school in the Sultanahmet district, but after his father's death in 1857, he was invited to work in the same financial office, holding various positions until the age of seventeen.
 Accordingly, he had little formal education, instead pursuing his own studies and occasionally taking classes with private tutors, among them Abdülhak Hamid and Hacı Edhem Paşazâde Kadri Bey.